SignEase/sxq-widget/README.md

-# bc-widget
+# sxq-widget
-It a widget for bean cloud
+It a widget for sign ease